A $p$-adically entire function with integral values on ${\mathbb Q}_p$ and entire liftings of the $p$-divisible group ${\mathbb Q}_p/{\mathbb Z}_p$: Introduction

-In sections~\ref{contfcts} and \ref{entfcts} we reconcile the elementary discussion of sections~\ref{proofs} and \ref{newton} with the formal group approach to the function $\Psi$ of \cite{psi}.
-We restrict our discussion to the case $q=p$. \endgraf Section~\ref{contfcts} is preliminary.
-We discuss there continuous and uniformly continuous functions $f:\Q_p \to \Q_p$, with special emphasis to the $\Z_p$-Fr\'echet algebra $\sC(\Q_p,\Z_p)$ of continuous functions $\Q_p \to \Z_p$, equipped with the topology of uniform convergence on compact open subsets of $\Q_p$, and its (non strictly) closed $\Z_p$-Banach subalgebra $\sC_\unif(\Q_p,\Z_p)$ of uniformly continuous functions $\Q_p \to \Z_p$, equipped with the $p$-adic topology.
-Then $\sC(\Q_p,\Z_p)$ (but not $\sC_\unif(\Q_p,\Z_p)$) is a Hopf algebra related to the constant $p$-divisible group $\Q_p/\Z_p$ over $\Z_p$ and to its ``universal covering'' $\Q_p$.
-A more complete discussion of these topological algebras and of their duality relation with the affine algebra of the universal covering of the $p$-divisible torus, interpreted as an algebra of measures, will appear in \cite{duality}. \endgraf In section~\ref{entfcts} we prove the facts announced in the description of our plan, namely Theorem~\ref{bohrpadthm}, Proposition~\ref{2struct}, Theorem~\ref{bohrpadthm2}, Proposition~\ref{fejer21}, Proposition~\ref{fejer22}, and Proposition~\ref{hopfpad}.
+Section~\ref{entbddfcts} describes some Hopf algebras whose existence follows from the addition properties of $\Psi_p$.
+The next section~\ref{almper} suggests an interpretation of the functions $\Psi_p(x/\lambda)$, for $\lambda \in \Q_p^\times$, as $p$-adic analogs of $\exp(\frac{2 \pi i}{\lambda} z)$, for $\lambda \in \R^\times$.
+We are naturally lead to the question of which functions can be expressed as uniform limits on $\Q_p$ of the previous functions.
+By analogy to the classical case, we call these functions uniformly almost periodic on $\Q_p$ and denote by $AP_{\Q_p}$ the corresponding closed subalgebra of the Banach algebra $\sC_\unif^\bd(\Q_p,\Q_p)$ of bounded uniformly continuous functions $\Q_p \to \Q_p$.
+Although we do not have an intrinsic characterization of these functions, we can show that they may be seen as germs of holomorphic functions on a neighborhood of $\Q_p$.
+We point out that colimits for topological algebras are not in general supported by set-theoretic inductive limits (see Remark~\ref{caution} below).
+Therefore, our Uniform Approximation Theorem~\ref{bohrpadcor} does not state that any uniformly almost periodic function on $\Q_p$ necessarily extends to an analytic function on a $p$-adic strip around $\Q_p$.
+On the other hand, $AP_{\Q_p}$ is dense in the Fr\'echet algebra $\sC(\Q_p,\Q_p)$ of continuous functions $\Q_p \to \Q_p$, equipped with the topology of uniform convergence on compact open subsets of $\Q_p$.
+The proofs of these facts are detailed in sections~\ref{contfcts} and \ref{entfcts}.
+We spend some time in section~\ref{contfcts} to explain in categorical terms (clearly stated in Appendix A) the natural limit/colimit/tensor product formulas which justify the linear topologies of the previous function algebras.
+For example, $\sC(\Q_p,\Z_p)$ (but not $\sC_\unif(\Q_p,\Z_p)$) is a Hopf algebra related to the constant $p$-divisible group $\Q_p/\Z_p$ over $\Z_p$ and to its ``universal covering'' $\Q_p$.
+A more complete discussion of these topological algebras and of their duality relation with the affine algebra of the universal covering of the $p$-divisible torus, interpreted as an algebra of measures, will appear in \cite{duality}. \endgraf In section~\ref{entfcts} we prove the facts announced in section~\ref{almper}, namely Theorem~\ref{bohrpadthm}, Theorem~\ref{bohrpadthm2}, Proposition~\ref{2struct}, Proposition~\ref{hopfpad}, Proposition~\ref{fejer21}, Proposition~\ref{fejer22}, and Theorem~\ref{bohrpadcor}.